ma744/Moonlight/README.md

       `nano /home/$USER/.idlerc/config-highlight.cfg`

       and copy the code of the downloaded 'config-highlight.cfg' into the file.
 Save it, close it, and you are ready.

+3. Open IDLE and head to the settings by clicking on 'Options / Configure IDLE', then move to the 'Highlights' tab, choose 'a Custom Theme' and select 'Moonlight-Dark-Theme'.